onm2000/omarm.github.io/_pages/about.md

 ---

 I am a PhD student at the NYU Center for Data Science, advised by Kyunghyun Cho and Richard Bonneau.
-I am interested in the application of machine learning to small molecules and biological datasets, with a focus on graph neural networks.
-Prior to joining NYU, I completed a Masters degree at the University of Cambridge under the supervision of
+My work focusses on the application of generative modelling and self-supervised learning to molecular graphs and gene regulatory networks.
-José Miguel Hernández-Lobato.
+Prior to joining NYU, I completed a Masters degree at the University of Cambridge under the supervision of José Miguel Hernández-Lobato.

 # Publications